The Perfect Everest Base Camp Packing List [2022]

 One should be used in the evenings when you’re at the tea houses and to sleep in.
 There’s nothing better than putting on a fresh-ish pair of thermals after a wet wipe shower!

-Your second base layer will keep you warm when trekking and you’ll wear it under your hiking pants as you get closer to Everest Base Camp.
+Your second base layer will keep you warm when trekking, and you’ll wear it under your hiking pants as you get closer to Everest Base Camp.

 Yoga pants are a great alternative to hiking pants for women as they are stretchy and more comfortable.
-In my experience, these are the best kind of trekking pants for Everest Base Camp.

-Top tip: You’re not walking fast enough to work up a sweat so rather pack in a pair of longer pants than shorts.
+Top tip: You’re not walking fast enough to work up a sweat, so rather pack in a pair of longer pants than shorts.

-Hiking pants for Men (or women who don’t want to wear tights)
+2 Hiking pants for Men (or women who don’t want to wear tights)

-These lightweight, thin hiking pants are great to hike in.
-I chose to wear yoga pants instead of hiking pants so you can pack either one or the other.
+I chose to wear yoga pants instead of hiking pants, so you can pack either one or the other.

 Everest Base Camp packing list female